-In partnership with Texas A&M AgriLife Water University, TRWD has developed a Demonstration Landscape project that showcases techniques to create and maintain beautiful residential landscaping that conserves water and protects water quality.
-Located on the TRWD main campus in Fort Worth, the landscape project is open by appointment for small tours and demonstrations.
+In partnership with Texas A&M AgriLife, TRWD has developed a Demonstration Landscape project that showcases techniques to create and maintain beautiful residential landscaping that conserves water and protects water quality.
+Located on the TRWD main campus in Fort Worth, the landscape is open for self-guided tours, or by appointment for small tours and demonstrations.

 TRWD’s Demonstration Landscapes are open to the public from 9am-5pm Monday through Friday.
 Get Directions.